bourbonkk/matrix-psutil/docs/index.rst

   .. method:: exe()

     The process executable as an absolute path.
 On some systems, if exe cannot be determined for some internal reason (e.g. system process or path no longer exists), this may be an empty string.
 The return value is cached after first call.

+        >>> import matrix_psutil
+        >>> psutil.Process().exe()
+        '/usr/bin/python2.7'

+        be determined for some internal reason (e.g. system process or path no longer exists), this may be an empty string.
+The return value is cached after first call.

+        >>> import matrix_psutil
+        >>> psutil.Process().exe()
+        '/usr/bin/python2.7'

+    be determined for some internal reason (e.g. system process or path no longer exists), this may be an empty string.
+The return value is cached after first call.